 - Covid-19 increased expenses related to transportation. - The electrified guards in Canada need protection from snow plows.
 The protective equipment was not available early enough before winter started.
-Hopefully the protective equipment will be installed in spring. - The passage of deer and elk at east side of Thompson Falls is very concerning.
+Equipment was only installed end Sep 2021. - The passage of deer and elk at east side of Thompson Falls is very concerning.
 I am hoping that it is because the voltage was set too low (lower than manufacturer recommended).
+Evaluation is ongoing.